Fleek-PIatform/website/Services/ProxyServer/DeprecatedContentSitesRedirect/README.md

 Certbot has set up a scheduled task to automatically renew this certificate in the background.
 ```

+6) Copy the NGINX configuration

+You're required to setup the Nginx configuration and related includes such as the shared directory files to the server.
+By default these should be placed in /etc/nginx.

+Make any customizations as required.

-6) Declare the SSL Certificates for each domain blog and docs.
+7) Declare the SSL Certificates for each domain blog and docs.

 ```sh
 ssl_certificate /etc/letsencrypt/live/<URL>/fullchain.pem;
 ssl_certificate_key  /etc/letsencrypt/live/<URL>/privkey.pem;
 ```

-7) Test
+8) Test

 ```sh
 nginx -t
 ```

-7) Restart the nginx service
+9) Restart the nginx service

 ```sh
 systemctl reload nginx